Combodo/iTop/readme.txt

 3. FEATURES
    ========

 3.1.
-Changes since 1.0.2
+Changes since 1.1
      -------------------

-Version 1.1.0 brings a few major changes.
+Version 1.2.0 brings a few major changes.

 Major changes
 -------------
-Ticket forms: simple changes for a better productivity:
-- The case log is no more a simple text area: it is now a real log, making it more readable in case of very long discussions.
-- Enhanced layout: attributes are grouped, and the case log can take 100% of the width of the window.

-Bulk modify and bulk actions on tickets
-A new wizard to update a given set of objects.
-E.g.: close a set of incident tickets, or move a set of Servers from a location to another.

-Synchronization with external application: an integrated utility to help in developing an integration between iTop and an external (master database).
-E.g.: integration with inventory tools like OCS-NG.
+- Paginated display
+- Management of hierarchy of objects

 Localization
 ------------
-Added Italian translation, thanks to Marialaura Colantoni.
+Added Japanese translation, thanks to Tadashi Kaneda.
-English dictionary completion.
-Improvements to the French translation.

 More information on the localization (completion progress, how to contribute) here: http://www.combodo.com/itop-localization/